 SharePoint is great at many things, it’s the best document management tool there is – period (happy to argue that with anyone over a coffee).
-But it’s not great at complex relational / structured data – that needs a database.
+But it’s not great at complex relational / structured data – that requires a database.

 Working with PowerApps and Flow together brings an even broader range of issues / possibilities / opportunities to think bigger and solve automation requirements in a more integrated way.
 Expand this to Azure with Logic Apps, Cognitive services, data storage and processing and top it all off with tools like Microsoft Teams and PowerBI for availability of data and insight.

 That said let’s not re-invent the wheel.
 I’d be very rich now if I would have let customers asking for a full CRM solution in SharePoint have me develop it.
-We already have tools for that and dynamics 365 connectivity via the Common Data Service back to the Power Platform tools just shows how enterprises can leverage a tool set rather than develop it every time.
+We already have tools for that and the dynamics 365 connectivity via the Common Data Service back to the Power Platform tools just shows how enterprises can leverage a tool set rather than develop it every time.

 But the licencing….I hear you say!
-Yes if you don’t use all the features it can be expensive to licence some tools and already I’m seeing a pull back to SharePoint as a data source to prevent the new licencing uplift for PowerApps and Flow services.
+Yes, if you don’t use all the features it can be expensive to licence some tools and I’m already seeing a pull back to SharePoint as a data source to prevent the new licencing uplift for PowerApps and Flow services.
 And, like I said, I love SharePoint – but let’s not overuse it or we’ll be back to the “I hate SharePoint” culture that we just escaped with the modern SharePoint Online features.

-I’m a problem solver – I love solution design and for me the fact that we now have more ways to skin the cat (official SharePoint phrase) is a great thing.
+I’m a problem solver – I love solution design and for me, the fact that we now have more ways to skin the cat (official SharePoint phrase) is a great thing.
 It’s now the combination of tools that we use that delivers the real business value, not a single choice.